HannibalGh/aws-docker-project/README.md

-# Docker + AWS Lambda: Dual Runtime (CI-first)
+# Docker + AWS Lambda: Dual Runtime

-This project extends my earlier **Flask + Docker** API by reusing the same core logic and exposing it in two runtimes:
+A tiny JSON API that generates a random dataset, returns sorted/unique views, and stamps a UTC timestamp.
+It’s implemented once in Python and exposed via **two runtimes**:

-- **Flask in Docker** – local development/testing with a containerised web app
+- **Flask in Docker** – for local development and simple containerized deploys
-- **AWS Lambda** – serverless handler returning the exact same JSON
+- **AWS Lambda** – a serverless handler that returns the same JSON payload

-The goal is to show how the **same Python logic** can run in both containerised and serverless environments, with shared tests and CI.
+The project demonstrates how to share core logic across runtimes, keep tests in one place, and ship consistent outputs.

+## Features

+- Single source of truth for the response builder (`/app/core/payload.py`)
+- **Flask** app with `/data`, `/healthz`, `/readyz`
+- **Lambda** handler returning the same JSON as `/data`
+- UTC timestamps (`YYYY-MM-DD HH:MM:SS UTC`)
+- Pytest suite covering shape, ranges, sorting, dedupe, timestamp format
+- Dockerfile with non-root user, env-driven host/port
+- CI (GitHub Actions) runs tests and builds the Docker image on every push/PR
 ---

 ## Project structure